FadhlullahRamadhani/LS8-OLI-MAPPING/README.md

 # LS8-OLI-MAPPING
-Mapping of rice growth phases and bare land using Landsat-8 OLI and machine learning algorithms
+Mapping of rice growth phases and bare land using Landsat-8 OLI and machine learning algorithms Please cite this work with:
+Ramadhani, F., Pullanagari, R., Kereszturi, G., & Procter, J. (2020).
+Mapping of rice growth phases and bare land using Landsat-8 OLI with machine learning.
+International Journal of Remote Sensing, 41(21), 8428-8452. https://doi.org/10.1080/01431161.2020.1779378

 This is the steps to recreate the mapping.
 Please change the path of folder accordingly.